 When obtaining information from the Internet, be conscious of copyright, and always take care to verify data, as not all information found on the internet can be considered accurate.
 Wherever possible, the information should be validated from more than one source.
 References & sources should always be cited.

-The correct way to cite a website is
+The correct way to cite a website using the APA standard of referencing is;

 Brief Explanation: Official Website of the British Monarchy